dawidpotocki/mutt-wizard/README.md

 ### Will it work on my email?
 (95% yes)

-Yes!
-At this point, the only problems are the unexpected ones.
-Please try it, and if you do run into problems, email me at [luke@lukesmith.xyz](mailto:luke@lukesmith.xyz)!
-I've tried the system personally on Gmail, Teknik.io, cock.li and Yandex, while others have tried other providers.

 If you have a ProtonMail account, due to their secure setup, you must have [ProtonMail Bridge](https://protonmail.com/bridge/) installed and configured.
 Compatibility with ProtonMail is still in testing, so be sure to open an issue